-Research gap.
-In summary, the MTR concept leads to a routing problem that requires problemtailored solution approaches.
-Approaches for the concepts mentioned in paragraphs (i) to (iv) do not yet include the necessary specifics of the MTR-RP, in particular time windows, a large fleet of smaller vehicles transported by truck and a selection of alternative delivery modes to the customer.
-For a more detailed review of last-mile delivery concepts we refer to Boysen et al. [2021].

-There are only three publications on TnR routing and none of them enables mixed truck and robot deliveries (see Table 1).
+In summary, the MTR concept leads to a routing problem that requires problem-tailored solution approaches.
+Approaches for the concepts mentioned in paragraphs (i) to (iv) do not yet include the necessary specifics of the MTR-RP, in particular time windows, a large fleet of smaller vehicles transported and dropped off by truck and a selection of alternative delivery modes to the customer.
+For a more detailed review of last-mile delivery concepts we refer to Boysen, Fedtke, & Schwerdfeger (2021).
+There are only three publications on TnR routing involving robot depots and none of them enables mixed truck and robot deliveries (see Table 2).
 All publications dealing with this innovative last-mile delivery concept focus on robot deliveries, while the truck does not visit customers directly, but only stops at given drop-off locations.
 However, in a practical application the combination of both delivery modes is needed to ensure that all types of orders can be processed on the same truck tour to reduce costs.
 We therefore extend the existing literature by addressing the MTR-RP, in which truck deliveries are incorporated when required and a decision between truck and robot delivery is made if both modes are feasible.
 The corresponding decision model is presented in the next section.